ONSdigital/analysis-for-action/themes/data_analysis/RAP/QA_for_RAP/book/configuration.md

 ## Configure secrets as environment variables

 Environment variables are variables that are available in a particular environment.
-In most analysis contexts, our environment is the user environment that we are running our code from.
+In most analysis contexts, the environment is the user environment that the code is running from.
 This might be your local machine or an analysis platform.

 If your code depends on credentials of some kind, do not write these in your code.
 You can store passwords and keys in configuration files, but there is a risk that these files may be included in [version control](version_control.md).
 To avoid this risk, store this information in local environment variables.

 Environment variables can also be useful for storing other environment-dependent variables.
 For example, the location of a database or a software dependency.
-We might prefer this over a configuration file the code requires very few other options.

 In Unix systems (e.g., Linux and Mac), you can set environment variables in the terminal using `export` and delete them using `unset`: